If you have questions about anything in particular about our board game non-profit feel free to ask the following people!

 If you are interested in creating new games that you'd like to have play-tested or would like to play-test others, please contact Bryce!

-Zeuben Edington, Communications Director
+Zeuben Edington, Programs Director

 Favorite Games: Twilight Imperium, Arkham Horror, Coup, Bring Your Own Book